ovska/FlameCsv/docs/docs/benchmarks.md

 Memory usage is best evaluated by _comparing_ libraries, since some operations (like reading strings) inherently require allocations, so looking at the allocation numbers in isolation may not be useful.

-_Streaming_ is another crucial factor.
-While important for servers, it's essential for handling very large files that cannot fit in memory.
+Streaming is another crucial factor.
+While important for servers, it's essential for handling large files that cannot fit in memory.
+This includes I/O and `I(Async)Enumerable`.
+A well-implemented streaming library can handle workloads of any size without issues by reading and writing without having to buffer the entire dataset in memory.

 ## Cold start vs. long-running